How to Play 9 Square

-Nine Square is a fun game for all age groups and skill levels.
-It’s like a cross between volleyball and foursquare, but what exactly is the game, and how do you play?
+9 Square is a fun game for all age groups and skill levels.
+It’s like a cross between volleyball and 4 Square, but what exactly is the game, and how do you play?

-CastleSquares’ Nine Square takes the old four square game and adds a volleyball-like element by putting the squares 6-8 feet in the air.
-Nine players protect their own square by bouncing a ball up and out of their own square and into the other players’ squares.
+It takes the old 4 Square game and adds a volleyball-like element by putting the squares 6-8 feet above the ground.
+Nine players defend their own square by bouncing a ball up and out of their own square and into the other players’ squares.

-The goal of the game is to take the King/Queen square and stay there as long as possible.
-You do that by getting the players in front of you out so you can move towards the coveted King/Queen square.
+The goal of the game is to get to the center square (often called the King/Queen square) and stay there as long as possible.
+You do that by getting the players in front of you out so you can move towards the coveted spot.

-The goal of this game is to make your way through the rotation to the “#9” square which is considered the King/Queen position.
-Once there, players will try to stay there as long as possible.
+The goal of this game is to make your way through the rotation to the King/Queen position.
+Once there, players will attempt to stay as long as possible.

-If a player lets the ball hit the ground after it is passed into his or her square or a player bounces it outside all 9 squares, they are out and will move to the end of the overflow line or into the “#1” square.
+If a player lets the ball hit the ground after it is passed into his or her square or a player bounces it outside all 9 squares, they are out and will move to the end of the overflow line or into the first square position.